vitalets/flat-options/README.md

 Utility function to merge one-level options with default values and perform validation.

 ## Comparison to `Object.assign`
-Unlike `Object.assign` there are some features:
+Unlike `Object.assign` there are some benefits:

 * auto-excluding `undefined` values (useful for conditional options):
   ```js